 - It can get a bit pricey.
 Since you are using all real ingredients, lots of produce, and high-quality meats the grocery bill might feel a bit higher than you’re used to if this is not your norm.
 I sometimes swap out grass-fed beef when the recipe calls for bison and I almost always choose frozen seafood and fish over fresh to try to save some coin.
 To me, the extra cost is worth it to know I’m feeding my family healthy, quality ingredients.
 And it’s still way cheaper than hitting a restaurant every night.

 - No swap outs.
 One of the things I love about other services is that if you don’t love something on the menu there are other meal options you can swap out to make something you know your family will enjoy.
 With Prep Dish what you get is what you get.
 This is helpful to my “I don’t like making decisions” brain, but sometimes I’m just not in love with the options in a particular week.
 Fortunately, I’ve started saving the menus and instructions from previous weeks, so if there is a ho-hum week of meals I can just repeat a previous week that I know we loved.

 Overall, I love using Prep Dish to get dinner on the table during our busy weeknights.
 It takes the stress and overwhelm off of me so I don’t have to plan it all out myself.
 And I cannot say enough about how good it feels to know we are eating so many vegetables and healthy foods.

-Prep Dish offers a monthly subscription plan for just $14/month to get you started.
-This is a great price for a weekly meal plan and all the easy to follow instructions to go along with it.
+Prep Dish offers a monthly, annual, and premium plans with a 2 week free trial to get you started.
 You can cancel at any time, there are no penalties or commitments.
-They also offer an annual subscription of $99/year to save you even more money.
 You can get all the details and sign up through this link.

 What is your biggest challenge when it comes to getting food on the table for your family?
 What have you found that works best for you?